-Located in Whitehorse, Yukon, the Yukon Women’s Transition Home Society is a registered not-for-profit with charitable status that provides safe, confidential and nonjudgmental support, advocacy and shelter to women, and their children, who are in crisis and/or experiencing and responding to violence or abuse.
-YWTHS operates Kaushee’s Place, a 18 bed emergency shelter for women and their children.
+Located in Whitehorse, Yukon, the Women’s Transition Home is a registered not-for-profit with charitable status that provides safe, confidential and non-judgmental support, advocacy and shelter to women, and their children, who are in crisis and/or experiencing and responding to violence or abuse.
+WTH operates Kaushee’s Place, an 18-bed emergency shelter for women and their children.
 In addition, Kaushee’s Place contains 5 apartment units for longer-term second-stage housing.
-YWTHS also operates Betty’s Haven, a 10-unit second stage housing complex.
+WTH also operates Betty’s Haven, a 10-unit second stage housing complex.

 YWCA Northwest Territories

 Since 1966, the YWCA Northwest Territories has been a leading provider of housing and services for the most vulnerable people in its community.
 As a non-profit agency that exists to increase the well-being and independence of people, particularly women, the YWCA NWT provides shelter for women fleeing family violence, transitional and emergency housing programs, community support services and after-school programs.
 YWCA NWT is designated the regional Network member for NWT, which includes 4 other sheltering organizations.

 Associate Membership is available to individual VAW shelters/transition houses.
 Associate members must be committed to the values and principles of WSC.
 If the Associate member is not a member of a Full Member organization, they must submit an application for approval by the Board.